mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 <!--
 Reasoning:
-- Compound and accessory movements (Push Up, Chest Press, Chin Up, Single Arm Cable Row, Body Weight Dip, Lateral Raise) ensure all upper body muscle groups are trained with both push and pull focus.
+- Compound movements (Push Up, Chest Press, Chin Up, Single Arm Cable Row) are placed first to maximize strength and energy for the heaviest, most demanding lifts.
-- Chin Up and Body Weight Dip add variety to pulling and pushing, using the Power Tower for vertical movement patterns.
+- Accessory exercises (Body Weight Dip, Dumbbell Lateral Raise) follow, allowing you to focus on specific muscles after the main lifts.
-- Single Arm Cable Row continues to address back and arm strength, correcting imbalances.
+- This order (compound → isolation) is supported by strength training best practices for safety, effectiveness, and progression.
-- Lateral Raise is included for shoulder development.
+- Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
-- Exercises use both cable machine and Power Tower for equipment variety and progression.
+- Exercises utilize both cable machine and Power Tower for equipment variety and progression.
 - All choices are beginner-friendly, progressive, and mapped to Garmin Connect for easy tracking.
 References: ACE Fitness, Mayo Clinic, Nerd Fitness.
 -->